In This Article

 That said, NJ taxes gambling at ordinary income rates up to 10.75%, and NJ does not allow net gambling losses to offset other income.
 If you had net gambling winnings in NJ, they're taxed at your full marginal rate.

-How to Reduce Your Phantom Income Exposure
+How Can I Reduce My Phantom Gambling Income Exposure?

 The 90% cap isn't going away soon.
 Here's how to manage it: